asweigart/stdiomask/README.md

 Quickstart Guide
 ----------------

 The `getpass.getpass()` function in the Python Standard Library won't display "mask" characters as you type; it only displays nothing as you type.
-If you want mask characters to appear, you can use the `stdio.getpass()` function instead.
+If you want mask characters to appear, you can use the `stdiomask.getpass()` function instead.

 Typical usage: